 Review of Group Performance

-On 1 October 2015, the Group completed the acquisition of the entire equity of Ranken Infrastructure Limited ("Ranken"), an Engineering, Procurement and Construction ("EPC") business specialising in design, construction and project consultation in China's rail transit sector ("Infrastructure Business").
-As such, the Group's financial performance for 3Q2016 includes that of Ranken whereas the comparatives for 3Q2015 do not.
+On 1 October 2015, the Group completed the acquisition of the entire equity stake of Ranken Infrastructure Limited ("Ranken"), an Engineering, Procurement and Construction ("EPC") business specialising in design, construction and project consultation in China's rail transit sector ("Infrastructure Business").
+The proposed disposal of 81% of the Mining Services Business was announced on 30 December 2016.

-Total revenue rose by $54.8 million to $68.0 million in 3Q2016, boosted by the contribution of Ranken's results for the quarter under review.
-Ranken contributed $61.9 million on the back of revenue recognition for several projects based on their stage of completion, making it the Group's largest revenue contributor in 3Q2016.
-(Note: Ranken also procured materials on behalf of some project owners as part of its supply chain and these materials - as procured on cost-to-cost basis - were not included as Revenues).
-Revenue from our Australia-based mining services business, Mancala Holdings Pty Ltd ("Mancala"), fell by $7.1 million in 3Q2016 to $6.1 million amid weak market sentiment in the mining industry and weak commodity prices.
+Revenue rose by $162.2 million to $223.9 million in FY2016, boosted by the consolidation of Ranken's full year results in FY2016, on the back of revenue recognition for several projects based on their stage of completion.
+(Note: Ranken also procured materials on behalf of some project owners as part of its supply chain and these materials, as procured on cost-to-cost basis, were not included).

-Administrative expenses rose by $1.4 million to $4.4 million, due mainly to the inclusion of $2.0 million in administrative expenses incurred by Ranken on consolidation of its results.
+Administrative expenses rose by $4.8 million to $12.3 million due mainly to the inclusion of additional three financial quarters' results of $5.6 million in administrative expenses incurred by Ranken in FY2016, further offset by lower corporate function expenses.

-Finance costs rose by $0.7 million to $0.9 million due mainly to the inclusion of $0.7 million interest expense incurred by Ranken for its working capital borrowings.
-Interest cover ratio improved substantially given higher operating profits contributed by Ranken.
+Finance costs rose by $1.8 million in FY2016 to $2.5 million due mainly to consolidation of Ranken's full year results in FY2016.
+Interest expense incurred by Ranken is primarily for its working capital borrowings.

-Income tax expense was $1.3 million, attributable to provision for income tax on taxable profits for Ranken's operations.
+Income tax expense rose by $2.0 million due mainly to consolidation of Ranken's full year results in FY2016.
+Income tax expense is attributable to provision for income tax on taxable profits for Ranken's operations.